cminh810/ShrinkSeg/README.md

-# ShrinkNet: The codes for ShrinkNet will be updated soon !
+# ShrinkNet: The codes will be updated soon!